Atharva1479/-Realtime-Chat-Application/README.md

 # Realtime-Chat-Application

-Realtime-Chat-Application is a full-stack chat application built using Spring Boot for the backend and React.js for the frontend.
-The application allows users to create chat rooms to broadcast messages to all users and send individual private messages.
+Realtime-Chat-Application is a real-time chat application designed to facilitate communication between users through chat rooms and private messaging.
+Built with Spring Boot for the backend and React.js for the frontend, this application leverages WebSocket technology to enable instant message delivery and updates without the need for page refreshes.

 ## Features